Downside Abbey: Construction

-The building of Downside abbey church was begun in 1873 with the transepts and the Lady Chapel.
+The building of Downside abbey church began in 1873 with the transepts and the Lady Chapel.
 The foundation stone was laid on 1 October 1873 and the ceremony was reported in the Bath Chronicle and Weekly Gazette on 9 October 1873: Yesterday week the foundation stones of the new church and collegiate and monastic buildings were laid amidst much ceremonial.
-Archbishop Manning presided at the ceremony, and he was accompanied by Bishop Clifford of Clifton, The Bishop of Newport and Menevia, the Cistercian Abbot of Mount St Bernard’s, Leicestershire, Monsignor Capel, Monsignor Parfitt, Dr. Neve, the Vicar-General of the Diocese, Dr. Williams, President of Prior Park College, and among the Benedictine clergy, to which Order Downside belongs, was the Very Revd.
+Archbishop Manning presided at the ceremony, and he was accompanied by Bishop Clifford of Clifton, The Bishop of Newport and Menevia, the Cistercian Abbot of Mount St Bernard's, Leicestershire, Monsignor Capel, Monsignor Parfitt, Dr. Neve, the Vicar-General of the Diocese, Dr. Williams, President of Prior Park College, and among the Benedictine clergy, to which Order Downside belongs, was the Very Revd.
 Dr. Sweeney, of Bath.
 The ceremony commenced with Pontifical High Mass, celebrated by Dr. Clifford.
 After the Gospel the Archbishop preached, taking as his text, "One body and one spirit", Eph iv 4.
 After Mass, the music of which was strict Gregorian, a procession was formed and moved through the grounds of the college to the spot where the stones to be laid were prepared.
 The chief stone, forming the base of the north transept of the church, was laid by Archbishop Manning; the stone of the college by the Bishop of Clifton, and that of the monastery by the Bishop of Newport.
 At the end of the ceremony about £100 were laid upon the stone, but in addition to that promises of contributions were very liberal.
-At the conclusion of the religious part of the day’s proceedings the Benedictine Fathers entertained the visitors, numbering about 200, at a luncheon laid out in the exhibition room of the college.
+At the conclusion of the religious part of the day's proceedings the Benedictine Fathers entertained the visitors, numbering about 200, at a luncheon laid out in the exhibition room of the college.
 The style of the new building, the architects of which are Messrs.
 Dunn and Hansom, of Newcastle, is mediaeval Gothic.
 The church, it is said, will be exceptionally grand, and with its lofty tower and spire will be a striking object to all the neighbourhood.
 The building is to be constructed of stone from the neighbouring quarries at Doulting, which it may be mentioned furnished the material of the structure of Wells Cathedral and Glastonbury Abbey.
 The present Benedictine community purchased about 70 acres of land at Downside in the year 1814, and removed thither from Acton Burnell in Shropshire.
 By degrees they have increased their property to some 350 acres, and are known to have the best cultivated farms in their part of the county of Somerset.

-In 1925 the unfinished nave was dedicated to those old boys of the school killed in World War I.
+In 1925, the unfinished nave was dedicated to the former pupils of the school killed in World War I.